Saucer bug

 Hind leg

-The Saucer bug can walk well on dry land,nd in a scoop net it quickly crawls over the
+The Saucer bug can walk well on dry land, and in a scoop net it quickly crawls over

-mesh into a corner or clump of plants.
-This bug needs some supporting vegetation in the
+the mesh into a corner, or a clump of scooped up plants.
+This bug needs some supporting

-water, because though the insect is able to refresh it's air supply by bringing the tip
+vegetation in the water, because though the insect is able to refresh it's air supply by

-of the abdomen to the surface like a
+bringing the tip of the abdomen to the surface, like a

-Saucer bug cannot keep a stable 'hanging' position there, as those beetles can.
-That
+beetle, the Saucer bug cannot keep a stable 'hanging' position there, as those

-is why the insect dangles helplessly in a glass jar on the water surface, after having swum
+beetles can.
+That is why the insect dangles helplessly in a glass jar on the water surface,

 APPEARANCE Seen from above the shape is ovoid, but in side view the body is rather